Hazardous Waste

 Mercury

-What do you do if there's a spill???
+What do you do if there's a mercury spill?